Skip to main content

 # Medicare Diabetes Coverage: What's Covered in 2025

-Diabetes affects millions of Medicare beneficiaries, and understanding your coverage for diabetes care, supplies, and medications is essential for managing your health and costs.
-Recent changes, including the $35 monthly insulin cap, have significantly improved diabetes coverage for Medicare enrollees.
+Diabetes affects millions of people on Medicare.
+You need to know what Medicare covers for diabetes care, supplies, and medicines.
+This helps you manage your health and your costs.
+New changes, like the $35 monthly insulin cap, have made diabetes coverage much better.

 The $35 Insulin Cap

-Starting in 2025, all Medicare beneficiaries pay no more than $35 per month for each covered insulin product, regardless of which Medicare plan they have.
-This applies to:
+Starting in 2025, you pay no more than $35 per month for each covered insulin product.
+This is true no matter which Medicare plan you have.
+It applies to:

-• Part D prescription coverage - insulin purchased at pharmacies
+• Part D prescription coverage - insulin you buy at pharmacies

 • Part B durable medical equipment - insulin used with pumps